sortiz4/optimus/README.md

 Usage: optimus [options] [paths]

 Options:
-  -c, --configuration  The configuration file to use      [string] [default: ".optimusrc.json"] -n, --name           The name of the options to use    [string] [choices: "mobile", "server"] -h, --help           Show help                                                      [boolean] -v, --version        Show version number                                            [boolean]
+  -c, --configuration  The configuration file to use         [string] [default: ".optimusrc.json"] -n, --name           The name of the options set to use   [string] [choices: "mobile", "server"] -h, --help           Show help                                                         [boolean] -v, --version        Show version number                                               [boolean]
 ```

 Much like the command, the `optimus` function can be called with a `glob`